tomharrigan/voicewp/README.md

 - Download the .zip file of this repo and upload to your WordPress site by navigating to WP Admin and navigating to **Plugins -> Add New**.
 Select the 'Upload Plugin' button near the top of the top of the screen to upload the .zip file.

-## Giving credit where it's due

-This project is built on top of [Amazon Alexa PHP](https://github.com/jakubsuchy/amazon-alexa-php) and the work of its authors as well as this [Drupal project](https://www.drupal.org/project/alexa).
-Authors of those projects include: Jakub Suchy, Emanuele Corradini, Mathias Hansen, Chris Hamper

 ### Flash Briefing Skill

 A Briefings post type is created which is intended to be used for a Flash Briefing skill.